In cases of moderate or severe PID, pelvic mass, or if the woman is pregnant, consider admission to hospital.

 A repeat test to exclude re-infection is recommended at three months as re-infection rates are high.
 Test-of-cure is not recommended, apart from in pregnancy.
 However, repeat testing should be performed at least 3 weeks after completion of treatment if symptoms persist or if there is concern regarding adherence or reinfection from an inadequately treated partner.

-Partner notification should be discussed with patients.
+Partner notification should be discussed with patients if a specific pathogen is detected.
 Consider referring patients to the Let Them Know website (www.letthemknow.org.au) which is designed to support patients to undertake partner notification and which facilitates sending of SMS and email messages to partners.
 Partners should be contacted, tested and treated without waiting for their test results.
 Individuals should abstain from sex with their partners until 7 days after both have received treatment.